-There seemed to be a consensus among survey respondents regarding who is most responsible for workplace safety (individual workers) and least responsible (HR).
+However, there seemed to be a consensus among survey respondents regarding who is most responsible for workplace safety (individual workers) and least responsible (HR).
 While those opinions reflect respondents’ real-world experience in the workplace, there are clear lines of responsibility spread across multiple groups for creating and maintaining a safe and healthy workplace.

 Workplace safety is everyone’s responsibility

 Human Resources: HR was regarded as having the least day-to-day responsibility for workers' safety in the 2023 Fluke Safety Survey.
 This is a trend that has continued since the first safety survey in 2020.